carloelle/carloelle.github.io/_pages/about.md

 - Reading widely across biology, AI, and their ethical and societal implications.
 I am especially fascinated by how biological regulatory programs evolve over time, and how biological innovation might be hidden in yet-unexplored organisms and lineages
 - Cycling around Cambridgeshire and reading about continental philosophy, ontology, and the philosophy of language

----

-If you would like to know more about my work, please have a look at the **Research** and **Publications** sections of this site, or get in touch via the contact links in the sidebar.